 “Our benefactors include the Late Sir Donald Bradman, Nick Farr-Jones, David Kirk and Peter FitzSimons.
 The sporting fraternity are very generous.
-The Royal Sydney Yacht Squadron Kirribilli has hosted our Regatta fundraiser each year for the last 16 years.
+The Royal Sydney Yacht Squadron Kirribilli has hosted our Regatta fundraiser each year for over decades.

-We have accommodation for 5 in the main house for 12 to 18 year olds, 3 in the Semi Independent Living Program home and a further 5 in the Independent Living Program home.
-Together with the former residents in our After Care program, Stepping Stone House provides care development and support for approximately 40 children and young people.
+We have accommodation for 4 in the main house for 12 to 18 year olds, 3 in the Semi Independent Living Program home, a further 5 in the Independent Living Program (ILP) home and up to 7 in our remote ILP accommodation.
+Together with the former residents in our After Care program, Stepping Stone House provides care development and support for approximately 60 children and young people.

-Stepping Stone House has volunteers who provide time where they engage with the young people socially through activities, conversations, music, art, outings and sporting excursions as well as giving of their time on a Saturday or during the week when staff training is in place.
+Stepping Stone House has volunteers who provide time where they engage with the young people socially through activities, conversations, music, art, outings and sporting excursions.

 Max and Joan Connery were awarded Medals of the Order of Australia (OAM) for their services to homeless youth.
 Max in 2000 and Joan in 2006.”

 “The establishment of Stepping Stone House by a group of young professionals is an inspiring example of compassion determination and resourcefulness within our community”